-Once you’ve decided that consultancy is right for your business, it is vital that you prepare a project brief.
-While this has to contain enough information to allow bidders to estimate cost and time, care must be taken to avoid including information that may bias discussions and lead to the consultant telling you what you want to hear.
+Once you’ve decided that a consultancy project is right for your business, it is vital that you prepare a project brief.
+While this has to contain enough information to allow potential suppliers to estimate cost and time, care must be taken to avoid including information that may bias discussions and lead to the consultant telling you what you want to hear.

 The brief should include: